-Allen D. Cline L.Ac.
+Allen D. Cline DAOM, L.Ac.

 Allen D. Cline began his studies of alternative medicine in 1982 with Polarity and Craniosacral therapy when he attended the Polarity Wellness Center of Cambridge.
 During this time he began studies in Ayurvedic and Tibetan Medicine with Vasant Lad and Namkhai Norbu Rinpoche.
 He also studied color and sound therapy with Dr. Peter Guy Manners and John Beaulieu.
 He graduated from the New England School of Acupuncture in 1985 where he received training in a variety of traditional Chinese, Japanese and Korean treatment styles as well as Kanpo Yaku herbal Medicine.

 From 1987 through 1991 he attended, practiced and was certified by the National Chinese Academy of Traditional Medicine at Xiyuan Hospital in Beijing, Beijing Medical University’s 3rd Clinical Hospital and Suzhou City’s Traditional Chinese Medical Hospital.
 During this time he concurrently studied and practiced Acupuncture, Herbal Medicine, Qigong and Tui-Na therapies with private teachers and in various hospitals in Beijing, Shanghai, Guangzhou, Tokyo and Kyoto.

 Since 1991 he has been in private practice in Austin.
 Texas.
 He was a primary instructor at the Academy of Oriental Medicine at Austin from 1993 to 2002.
 In 1994 he founded and opened Turtle Dragon Herb & Tea Co. and Health Services where he is still in group practice.
 He has been a Diplomate of Acupuncture and licensed in the State of Texas since 1995.
 He is our senior Acupuncturist and resident Tea Fanatic.